OPS-E2E-PPE/VBA-Docs/api/Access.ListBox.Undo.md

 keywords: vbaac10.chm11205
 f1_keywords:
 - vbaac10.chm11205
-ms.prod: access
 api_name:
 - Access.ListBox.Undo
 ms.assetid: ec3947ec-69f2-ec23-ef25-1a9b50e1f901
 ms.date: 02/20/2019
-localization_priority: Normal
+ms.localizationpriority: medium
 ---

 # ListBox.Undo method (Access)

-You can use the **Undo** method to reset a control or form when its value has been changed.
+Use the **Undo** method to reset a control or form when its value has been changed.

 ## Syntax